DataDog/integrations-core/postmark/README.md

 ## Setup

-To configure the integration for Postmark broadcast and transactional message streams activity logs through a webhook, follow these steps.
+Follow the instructions below to configure this integration for your Postmark account.

 ### Configuration

 #### Enable open and link tracking in server settings for the message streams
 Follow these steps to enable both features: